goldfirere/singletons/README.md

 ## Defunctionalization and visible dependent quantification

-Unlike most other parts of `singletons`, which disallow visible dependent quantification (VDQ), `genDefunSymbols` has limited support for VDQ.
+Unlike most other parts of `singletons-th`, which disallow visible dependent quantification (VDQ), `genDefunSymbols` has limited support for VDQ.
 Consider this example: